Abhijeet-Dutta-10/Amazon-Prime-Video-Analysis-TABLEAU/README.md

 # AMAZON PRIME VIDEO DASHBOARD USING TABLEAU DESKTOP

 Welcome to the Amazon Prime Video Dashboard repository!
-This project utilizes Tableau Desktop and a comprehensive dataset from [source] to create an interactive dashboard for analyzing various aspects of Amazon Prime Video content.
+This project utilizes Tableau Desktop and a comprehensive dataset from Kaggle to create an interactive dashboard for analyzing various aspects of Amazon Prime Video content.

 ## INTRODUCTION